Surgical Exposure of Impacted Canines

 Guiding Your Canine Teeth into a Perfect Smile

 Occasionally, permanent teeth fail to erupt properly, remaining trapped or "impacted" within the jawbone.
 This frequently affects the crucial maxillary canine (upper eye) teeth.
-When this occurs, WISE Oral Surgery & Dental Implant Specialists collaborates closely with your orthodontist, performing a specialized surgical exposure procedure.
+When this occurs, W.I.S.E.
+Oral Surgery & Dental Implant Specialists collaborates closely with your orthodontist, performing a specialized surgical exposure procedure.
 Our board-eligible oral surgeons, Drs.
 Walsh and Vila, skillfully uncover the impacted canine across our Alabama locations, enabling your orthodontist to successfully guide it into its correct position for a healthy, functional, and beautiful smile.
 Contact us to schedule an evaluation if you or your child requires canine exposure.

 Why Do Teeth Become Impacted?